watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-conversational-search/README.md

 ### Example 2 usage

-Here is an example of how to use the `Search` action for this starter kit advanced conversational search example:
+Here is an example of how to use the `Search` action for this starter kit semantic search example:

 <img src="./assets/apr_for_preferred.png" width="300"/>